Periodic words, common subsequences and frogs: Heights

 We have seen that a $k$-height is uniquely described by its ledges and that the positions of its ledges induce a frog arrangement.
 We next describe how the $k$-height $h_R$ changes as we append symbols to~$R$.

-Consider the frog dynamics associated with $W$.
 Recall that, for a frog arrangement $F$ and a letter $a\in\bet$, the notation $Fa$ denotes the frog arrangement resulting from poking lily pads labeled $a$, and then waiting for all of the frogs to come to a rest.
 More generally, if $R=R_0\dotsb R_{\ell-1}$, then $FR$ denotes the frog arrangement obtained by first poking lily pads labeled $R_0$, then those labeled $R_1$, etc. Recall also that $D_m(F,R)$ denotes the total displacement of $\froggie_m$ during this process.

 \begin{theorem} Let $R$ and $T$ be any finite words.
 Suppose that $h_R$ has ledges $x_1<\dots<x_k$ and $h_{RT}$ has ledges $y_1<\dots<y_k$.
 Then

 \end{theorem}

 The proof of this theorem will occupy the rest of the section, and is broken into several steps.
 Observe that it suffices to prove \Cref{thm:evolution} only when $T=a$ for some $a\in\bet$ since the full claim then follows by induction on $\len T$.